WowSoLaggy/Pref/config/readme.txt

-Place security.txt file to this folder with the following content:
+Place security.php file to this folder with the following content:

 <?php